 Yeah, yeah.

-Do you think it'll it'll gain some uh ground?
+Do you think it'll gain some ground?

-We should recall him and just replace him with one of those plastic owls they put on top of restaurants so seagulls don't shit on the roof.
+We should recall him and just replace him with one of those plastic owls they put on top of restaurants so seagulls don't on the roof.

 And we would be much better off.